 Every journey starts with a single step…

-Hi, I am the gym manager working in HMP Haverigg up in Cumbria.
-I would like to enquire about getting a parkrun event set up inside our prison so that our prisoners can have the opportunity to get involved in this initiative.
+Hi, I would like to enquire about getting a parkrun event set up inside our prison so that our prisoners can have the opportunity to get involved in this initiative.
 Hopefully they will then want to access an event closer to home upon their release.

 Six months after this email was sent, HMP Haverigg became the first prison in the world to host a parkrun.
 Seven more events in the UK and Ireland have started since and more are on the horizon, as we meet some of the inmates who make parkrun happen.

 Wedged between the boundary of the Lake District National Park and the Irish Sea is a little strip of land barely the length of a parkrun.
 There lies HMP Haverigg, one of the 140 prisons and young offenders institutions in the UK.